History of NDSME

 Over the years many successful exhibitions were held and model making had broadened its horizons.
 In the early days, steam locomotives and stationary engines dominated the scene.
 Fine decorative wood and metal crafts provided a more artistic content to the exhibitions.
 In 2003 space was given to almost every type of model-making activity.
 Aircraft and marine vessels built in plastics or glass reinforced resins, as well as metals.
 The military modellers showed their skills with realistic men, weapons and vehicles produced in plastic and die cast metal.
 There were some fine examples of wooden farm equipment of a bygone age and perhaps a few clocks.
 Visitors should remember that these detailed models are fashioned from raw materials; few components are bought in ready-made.

 It was not until 1956 that an area in Eaton Park was offered by the City Council for the layout of test track.
-In 1958 the 365 feet of track, prepared and built by the Society members, was ready for use.
+In 1958 the 365 feet of track, prepared and built by the Society members, was ready for use and the following year public trains were offered.
 On Summer Sundays members of the public could ride round for 3d (about lp.) with part of the proceeds going to good causes.
 This track was extended to 955feet in the early 1970s and has been a very well supported facility in Eaton Park.
 Local good causes benefited by about £400 each year as a result.